JanWilczek/wolf-sound-blog/_posts/2021-05-07-circular-vs-linear-convolution.md

 $$ x[n] \ast h[n] = \sum_{m=-\infty}^{\infty} x[m] h[n - m], \quad n \in \mathbb{Z}. \quad ({% increment equationId20210507 %})$$

 Note the absence of the modulo operation.
-Although we do not prove it here, **circular convolution is commutative** exactly like linear convolution.
+Although we do not prove it here, **circular convolution is commutative**, exactly like the linear convolution.

 # Circular Convolution Example

-Let's look at a comparisaon between a linear and circular convolution.
+Let's look at a comparison between a linear and a circular convolution.

 Let's assume we have a signal $x[n]$